Introduction to the Shock Response Spectrum (SRS)

 Validity of the SRS

 Acceleration pulses that differ in amplitude, frequency content, and duration can produce equivalent shock spectra, resulting in an extensive process of waveform selection.
-Despite this, SRS remains a standard tool for complex shock testing.
+Despite this, SRS remains a standard tool for complex shock evaluation.
 The SRS method characterizes a shock environment in a straightforward manner, and engineers can define a test with data from multiple shock events.

 Engineers use the SRS to generalize a transient event, estimate the event’s damage potential, or perform data analysis.
 It also functions to identify resonances, define test specifications (particularly for seismic tests), and replicate failure modes.